 1. Measure the flour correctly.
 You can weigh it but I have great success using the spoon and leveling method.
 Just loosen the flour in the bag with a fork.
 Use the fork to fill measuring cups and use a knife to level the cups.

-1. The Flour.
-You can use almond flour instead of oat flour, just reduce the amount since almond flour is much heavier.
+1. Flour.
+You can use almond flour or all purpose flour instead of oat flour, just reduce the amount of flour to 1 ¼ cups since oat flour is thirstier and thus needs more.

-2. The Egg replacer.
-I use 3 tbsp of aquafaba here which is the liquid from a can of unsalted chickpeas.
-You can use 3 tbsp of apple sauce instead or even a flax seed egg which is 1 tbsp of flax seed dissolved for 10 minutes in 3 tbsp of water.
+2. Egg replacer.
+I use 3 tablespoon of aquafaba here which is the liquid from a can of unsalted chickpeas.
+You can use 3 tablespoon of apple sauce instead or even a flax seed egg which is 1 tablespoon of flax seed dissolved for 10 minutes in 3 tablespoon of water.

 Can You Freeze These Cookies?